$nbsp;

 At first I thought I would just keep it simple and do straight HTML.
 But after working on it, I realized it isn't really possible to make a 'site' with just HTML anymore.
 I considered using Drupal for the entire site, but doing anything seemed like a big hassle.
 Drupal is pretty cool and I want to try to use it again in the future.
 But for now I just want to get my site up.
 So I decided to just use straight PHP and do all the content reuse myself.

-Posted on 15 June 2010 | 6:29 pm
+Posted on 20 August 2017 | 10:24 pm

-Japanese Input on Android Phones
+Japanese Input on Fedora 21 Linux

-Posted on 15 February 2010 | 2:17 pm
+Posted on 14 February 2015 | 2:19 pm

-Posted on 21 August 2008 | 5:09 pm
+Posted on 29 July 2014 | 7:22 pm

 Wedding Convention = Lots of Free Stuff